 DAC is the Data Analytics Centre of the Danish Medicines Agency located in Copenhagen, Denmark.

-DAC will work to transform information and data on medicine and medicine devices into knowledge that can benefit the citizens.
+DAC works to transform information and data on medicine and medicine devices into knowledge that can benefit the citizens.

-DAC will enable the Danish Medicines Agency to offer new types of scientific advice to the pharmaceutical companies on the development of new medicines, including medicines for people with rare diseases.
-DAC will also develop new methods for optimized real time drug safety surveillance.
+DAC enables the Danish Medicines Agency to offer new types of scientific advice to the pharmaceutical companies on the development of new medicines, including medicines for people with rare diseases.
+DAC is also developing new methods for optimized real time drug safety surveillance.

 DAC employs specialist from a wide range of different professional backgrounds.
 Experts within pharmaceutical science, data science, public health science, political science and biostatistics are just some of the resources that DAC’s has at its disposal.
 DAC will also take part in Ph.D. and postdoc projects.